 The estimated incidence is 1 in 100,000-125,000 live births 5.

-Ruptured omphalocoele occurs when there is rupture of the outer membrane of an omphalocoele.
+Ruptured omphalocele occurs when there is rupture of the outer membrane of an omphalocele.
 When this happens the eviscerated fetal bowel looks free floating and distinction from gastroschisis becomes difficult.
-However the abdominal defect generally tends to be larger and may contain liver wit...
+However, with a ruptured omphalocele, the abdominal defect generally tends to be larg...

 A rupture of membranes (ROM) or amniorrhexis is a term used during pregnancy to describe a rupture of the amniotic sac.
 This can occur as part of normal birth (or "spontaneously") if it occurs at full term at the onset of, or during, labor.
 It is also colloquially known as "breaking water."